etwyniel/OCR-Releases/README.md

-# OCR-O-TRON-68K
+## OCR-O-TRON-68K : Documentation

-## This is where all our documentation will be ...
+There is no documentation yet, but there will be soon.
-*If there ever is any*
+Stay tuned for more !